Salmomini/OpenMarkdown/OpenMarkdown v1.0/README.md

-# OpenMarkdown v1.1
+# OpenMarkdown v1.0
 *by salmomini*

-OpenMarkdown v1.1 is a small Markdown-like format with a required header and a focused set of blocks and inline syntax.
+OpenMarkdown v1.0 is a small Markdown-like format with a required header and a focused set of blocks and inline syntax.
 This README lists the full syntax requirements implemented by the parser in `parser.py`.

 ## File format requirements
+- File extension must be `.omd`.
 - Files must start with a YAML-style header delimited by `---` lines.
-- The header must include `OpenMarkdown-Version: 1.1`.
+- The header must include `OpenMarkdown-Version: 1.0`.
 - After the header, the document must include a title line using `#* `.
 - If the header or title is missing, parsing fails.

 Example header + title:
 ```
 ---
-OpenMarkdown-Version: 1.1
+OpenMarkdown-Version: 1.0
 ---
 #* Document Title
 ```